We’re ready to hear from you!

 - Request to have your high school transcript sent

-To complete your application for admission, we also require an official high school transcript sent directly from your high school.
+To complete your application for admission, we require an official high school transcript sent directly from your high school.
 You may have your transcript sent electronically (if your school requires an email address for delivery, please use IUBLRecv@indiana.edu) or have it mailed to the following address:

 Office of Admissions

 If your high school transcript does not include your grade point average (GPA), your counselor must complete our Counselor Signature Form.

 Your offer of admission is contingent upon the successful completion of the academic course work outlined in your transcript and/or admission application.
 We expect you to maintain your high level of academic performance.
 Please note that if you are admitted and choose IU, we will require a copy of your high school transcript with final grades and graduation date as soon as it is available.